I have a confession.

 So that’s the background to why I started looking into using an automated tool to manage my social media presence, and after a lot of consideration I chose Edgar.
 The primary reason I chose it is because the founder – Laura Roeder, is someone I’ve followed for a long time, and I respect her knowledge and experience when it comes to social media.

 So this blog is really about my experience in my first few months of using the tool, and I’ve included some takeaway tips and recommendations for those of you who are struggling with your social media presence and wondering whether a tool is the answer to your problems.
+I’m not an affiliate of Edgar; I just think this is something that will be useful to lots of my readers.

 How Did Edgar Perform For My Business?